Video Graphics Array: Programming

 These modes were also outright incompatible with some monitors, producing display problems such as picture detail disappearing into overscan (especially in the horizontal dimension), vertical roll, poor horizontal sync or even a complete lack of picture depending on the exact mode attempted.
 Due to these potential issues, most VGA tweaks used in commercial products were limited to more standards-compliant, "monitor-safe" combinations, such as (square pixels, three video pages, 60 Hz), (double resolution, two video pages, 70 Hz), and (highest resolution compatible with both standard VGA monitors and cards, one video page, 60 Hz) in 256 colors, or double the horizontal resolution in 16-color mode.

 Hardware manufacturers

-Several companies produced VGA compatible graphic board models.
+IBM introduced its first VGA hardware in April 1987.
+Within six months, clones were available.